 Jan Samuel (or whoever is dealing with the complaint) will send you a letter acknowledging your complaint within seven days of your raising your concerns, confirming that the complaint is being investigated.
 You may at this stage be asked for clarification of your complaint.

 Your complaint will be investigated which will normally involve reviewing your matter file and speaking to the member of staff who acted for you.Within 6 weeks you can expect to receive a written response to your complaint or an invitation to a meeting to discuss and, it is hoped, resolve your complaint.

 If there is a meeting to resolve the complaint, we will write to you within seven days of the meeting to confirm what took place and any solutions agreed with you.

 At this stage, if you are still not satisfied you should contact us again to explain why you remain unhappy with our response, we will review your comments and we may at this stage arrange for another Partner to review the decision.We will write to you within 3 weeks of receiving your request for a review confirming our final position on your complaint and explaining our reasons.

 Any complaint to the Legal Ombudsman must usually be made within six months of your receiving a final written response from us about your complaint.
-The Legal Ombudsman has provided further guidance on its services at www.legalombudsman.org.uk
+The Legal Ombudsman will provide you with further guidance about its services.

 If we have to change any of the timescales above, we will let you know and explain why.